microsoft/ConnectedServicesSdkSamples/README.md

 This repository contains everything you need to get started building a Connected Services extension.

-The repository is made up of 2 top-level directories:
+The repository is made up of 1 top-level directory:

-* **Externals**.
-Contains the latest Connected Services binaries that you can reference, and the latest VSIX installers for both the Connected Services core and the Salesforce extension.

 * **src**.
 Contains several sample providers for the 3 UI Configurators (SinglePage, Grid & Wizard) as well as Design Time Auth and Handlers for adding files to your project.
 You can use these to jumpstart your development, or as a reference.